sumanjs/suman/README.md

 * Stick closely to the popular Mocha API, so that automatic conversion is possible from Mocha to Suman, and that transition is as seamless as possible for the developer - you do *not* have to learn a whole new API!
 * Allow for maximum dynamicism so that Suman can match all use cases of users.
+* Allow users to create tests with different frameworks as needed (Mocha or Tape for browser testing), and even in different languages, especially shell scripting, but also Java, Golang, etc.

+## On lack of browser support

+Suman firmly believes in integration and system testing as being more bang-for-your-buck than unit testing.
+Node.js is for fast iteration, prototyping and just getting stuff done; it also makes things "easier to change", since there is just less code to change.
+If you change a unit of code, your unit test may break without adding any value, but your system test or integration test will likely not break and your system may still work as intended.
+In other words, when your system test breaks - something is definitely wrong - when your unit test breaks, it's probably just because you changed some of your code.
+You tell me then - which test was more valuable?
+Suman recommends writing unit tests for only the complex methods and functions in your codebase.
+Beyond that, we recommend end-to-end testing of diferent features in your system.

+Chances are, JavaScript developers will already be familiar with a browser testing library or framework.
+You can point Suman to the entry point of your test and the Suman runner will execute your tests and incorporate the result.
+Suman will not be able to run much analysis on your non-Suman test process, but all it _really_ needs to be accurate is to use the exit code of whatever child process your test is in.
+As stated, you can write your browser tests using any library you wish.
+Using headless browser testing with Phantom.js or Nightmare.js is a very real possibility, and probably a better use of your time than writing unit tests that run in the browser.

 # &#9658; Test Framework Comparison